Let me start this topic with a story from real life. I’m sure, you’ve had the similar situation as well.

 If you tell them that trust them to do things their way, but in the end, you aren’t happy with it, remember that you must pay for their time for the work they have done, as well as pay for more hours if you want changes.
 This is not a ‘pay once’ scenario with endless hours of work until you receive what you like.

-I think to provide an effective feedback you need to set clear requirements so that the “product” or final design could fulfil them.
+I think to provide effective feedback you need to set clear requirements so that the “product” or final design could fulfill them.
 The feedback needs to be objective, and you need to be open-minded and learn to understand what the creative team wanted to show with the design they provided.

 Well, I think there’s no right way.
 It always depends on the client, and you need to know them first.
 What is the client’s background, expectations, understanding of the design and development process?
 Then you can choose the right process and tools specifically for this client.
 So be prepared for any situation is a key to success.